 For occupational diseases under either WICA or WSHA, your employer will make an incident report to MOM within 10 days of receiving a written diagnosis.

-If you have contracted some other occupational disease not covered under either WICA or WSHA, your employer will make an incident report if you have been hospitalised for at least 24 hours or had to take at least 4 days of MC (the MC dates do not have to be consecutive) as a result of the occupational disease.
+If you have contracted some other occupational disease not covered under either WICA or WSHA, your employer will make an incident report if you were required to take medical leave or were put on light duties as a result of contracting the disease.

 In making a diagnosis, a doctor may refer you to an occupational health clinic for further investigation if they are unsure if the disease is work-related.
-Once an incident report is made, MOM will send you a claim application form.
+Once an incident report is made, claims processing will automatically begin.

 3. Decide if you wish to claim under the WICA

-After receiving the claim application form, you will have to decide whether you wish to claim for your occupational disease under the WICA.
+You will then have to decide whether you wish to claim for your occupational disease under the WICA.

 4. Attend a medical assessment if you wish to claim